OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

   VF Migration: offset: 00000000, BIR: 0
   ```

 11. You may wish to adjust the PR logic lock regions to maximize the resources available for the AFU.
-Refer to the [Walkthrough: Resize the Partial Reconfiguration Region](https://ofs.github.io/ofs-2023.2/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#431-walkthrough-resize-the-partial-reconfiguration-region) section for instructions.
+Refer to the [Resize the Partial Reconfiguration Region](https://ofs.github.io/ofs-2023.3/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#431-walkthrough-resize-the-partial-reconfiguration-region) section for instructions.

 ### **4.6 PCIe-SS Configuration Registers**